pdaian/opesc-for-protestors/README.md

 have to these threats. make a spreadsheet for each vulnerability, and estimate the likelihood something like this would happen to you (1-5 is fine), the impact/damage should it happen, and the difficulty of mitigating the threat

-this will start to serve as a map. for each threat you want to mitigate it, develop and implement a strategy. review your threat analysis and your plan regularly, perhaps as often as once a month in fast moving situations. never stop learning your enemy and looking for new ways they use vulnerabilities against their targets. by running a formal process and giving numbers to each, you can start thinking objectively about how to best manage the risk to avoid as much downside as possible
+this will start to serve as a map. for each threat you want to mitigate, develop and implement a strategy. review your threat analysis and your plan regularly, perhaps as often as once a month in fast moving situations. never stop learning your enemy and looking for new ways they use vulnerabilities against their targets. by running a formal process and giving numbers to each, you can start thinking objectively about how to best manage the risk to avoid as much downside as possible